Ted Kaczynski: Arrest

 After his capture, theories emerged naming Kaczynski as the Zodiac Killer, who murdered five people in Northern California from 1968 to 1969.
-Among the links that raised suspicion was that Kaczynski lived in the San Francisco Bay Area from 1967 to 1969 (the same period that most of the Zodiac's confirmed killings occurred in California), that both individuals were highly intelligent with an interest in bombs and codes, and that both wrote letters to newspapers demanding the publication of their works with the threat of continued violence if the demand was not met.
-Additionally, Kaczynski's whereabouts could not be verified for all of the killings.
+Among the links that raised suspicion were that Kaczynski lived in the San Francisco Bay Area from 1967 to 1969, that both individuals were highly intelligent with an interest in bombs and codes, and that both wrote letters to newspapers demanding the publication of their works with the threat of continued violence if the demand was not met.
+Kaczynski's whereabouts could not be verified for all of the killings.
 Since the gun and knife murders committed by the Zodiac Killer differed from Kaczynski's bombings, authorities did not pursue him as a suspect.
 Robert Graysmith, author of the 1986 book Zodiac, said the similarities are "fascinating" but purely coincidental.

-The early hunt for the Unabomber portrayed a perpetrator far different from the eventual suspect.
-Kaczynski consistently uses "we" and "our" throughout Industrial Society and Its Future.
-At one point in 1993 investigators sought an individual whose first name was "Nathan" because the name was imprinted on the envelope of a letter sent to the media.
-When authorities presented the case to the public, they denied that there was ever anyone other than Kaczynski involved in the crimes.
+At one point in 1993, investigators sought someone whose first name was "Nathan" because the name was imprinted on the envelope of a letter sent to the media.